Shaz-hash/Shaz-hash.github.io/_pages/about.md

 extracurricular_activities: true
 ---

-I am a Research Associate in the Computer Science Department at the Lahore University of Management Sciences (LUMS), where I have the privilege of conducting research under the supervision of [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar/),[Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com/), [Dr. Basit Shafiq](https://web.lums.edu.pk/~basit/), and [Dr. Agha Ali Raza](https://aghaaliraza.com/).
+I am a Research Associate in the Computer Science Department at the Lahore University of Management Sciences (LUMS), where I have the privilege of conducting research under the supervision of [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar/),[Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com/), [Dr. Basit Shafiq](https://web.lums.edu.pk/~basit/) and [Dr. Agha Ali Raza](https://aghaaliraza.com/).

-I completed my graduation from Lahore University of Management and Sciences in the year 2024, where soon after wards I got the oppertunity as Research Associate to work on 5G Cellular Networks, Etherium 2.0 Blockchain Networks ,and scalable software for LLM-powered applications.
+I graduated from the Lahore University of Management Sciences in 2024.
+Shortly after, I joined as a Research Associate, working on 5G cellular networks, Ethereum 2.0 blockchain networks, and scalable software for LLM-powered applications.

 <!-- I am a final-year BS CS student at the Lahore University of Management and Sciences, aspiring for a Ph.D.
 My research interests encompass Distributed and Operating Systems, with a particular focus on addressing the challenges of constructing efficient and secure distributed systems while emphasizing inclusivity and correctness.
 My primary focus lies in developing simplistic consensus algorithms to meet these demands.